The “Lukash Case”: Embezzlement of UAH 2.5 Million Involving Former Deputy PM Olha Stefanishyna and Accomplices

-Olha Stefanishyna, then Deputy Prime Minister and at the time an employee of the Department of European Integration, together with Olena Lukash, the former Minister of Justice under Yanukovych, organized and conducted a tender for the procurement of these services.
-As the Deputy Prime Minister explained, she initiated research on European integration.
-According to investigative journalists from Bihus.Info, the quality of the work, in which one page cost from UAH 1,500 to 4,500, does not look satisfactory.
+Olha Stefanishyna — a former Deputy Prime Minister, and at the time an employee of the European Integration Department — together with Olena Lukash, the former Justice Minister under Yanukovych, organized and conducted the tender to procure these services.
+By her own account, she initiated studies on the subject of European integration.
+According to investigative journalists from Nashi Hroshi, the quality of the work, in which one page cost from UAH 1,500 to 4,500, does not look satisfactory.

 • Yurii Ivashchenko — Lukash’s deputy, former Chief of Staff of the Ministry